 the AndroidManifest.xml.
 This is necessary to ensure that a single copy of the

-Instrument Cluster service will run, even during initialization and user
+Instrument Cluster service runs, even during initialization and user switching:

 android:singleUser="true"